Homemade Strawberry Crossover Puff Pastries

 Turning to the household baking Bible, The Professional Pastry Chef, a few flips of the pages brought up Bo’s cherry crossovers.
 A cherry filling wrapped in puff pastry with enticing slits allowing its sweet center to peak through.
 What a perfect way to package the fresh berries!
 Soon the sweet scent of puff pastry and strawberries baking filled the morning kitchen air, arousing the dogs and mingling with the aroma of the daily cappuccinos.

 Does it even need to be said that the end result was heavenly?
 Flaky, buttery puff pastry combined with smooth, slightly sweet pastry cream, all serving as a backdrop to the sweet, slightly tangy, tartness of the strawberries.
-Someone was a very lucky girl.
+Someone was a very lucky this morning.

 Wrap the dough around the dowel, slice the strips, and transfer to baking sheet